BorisAndrews/BorisAndrews.github.io/publications/sp-schemes/index.md

 - **Finite elements in time**
 - The systematic introduction of **auxiliary variables**

-Unlike other approaches (e.g. projection methods) this approach preserves the symmetry of the initial timestepping scheme, crucial for realistic simulations.
+Unlike other approaches (e.g. projection methods) this approach *preserves the symmetry* of the initial timestepping scheme, crucial for realistic simulations.

-Applying our framework to Hamiltonian systems, including the BBM equation, we derive a numerical integrator with exact energy conservation.
+Applying our framework to Hamiltonian systems (incl. the BBM equation) we derive a general Hamiltonian integrator with exact energy conservation.
 Simulating the BBM equations using the ***modified* 2-stage Gauss method**, we observe **exact energy conservation** in the simulation.
-This *avoids the artificial oscillations* and provides much more qualitatively accurate results. <br>
+This *avoids the artificial oscillations* and provides far more qualitatively accurate results. <br>
 (Note: The video *should* appear stationary.
 It's loading fine; this is the correct solution behaviour!)

 Crucially however, our framework extends *beyond Hamiltonian systems*, and beyond conservation laws.
 For instance, we use it to develop numerical schemes for the *compressible Navier--Stokes equations* that:
-- **Conserve mass, momentum, and energy**.
+- **Conserve mass, momentum, and energy**
-- **Increase total entropy**.
+- **Increase total entropy**

-Further applications of the framework can be found in the paper, and we are actively working on many more at the moment! <br>
+Further applications of the framework can be found in the paper, and we are actively pursuing many more at the moment! <br>
 The framework is *general and powerful*.
 If you are investigating any type of transient system, we hope our work can provide a simple approach for generating more physically realistic simulations.

 *We would both gladly discuss it further!*